 Miles walked: today 16.9 cumulative 151.5

-Well my luck ran out today.
+Well my luck with the wweather ran out today.
+While most of the country had unseasonal rain Cornwall was bathed in sunshine until now.
 I walked along field paths and roads to Padstow in the drizzle.
 Cherry Trees coffee house fed me a tasty breakfast and it stopped raining.

 Padstow at 9 am on a Sunday morning was very nice, most of the tourists are still abed.

 Padstow is a working harbour at the mouth of the Camel estuary, although I seem to have ytaken pictures of posh yachts and not fishing boats.

 It used to be connected to the rail network at Bodmin and the old line is now a cycling and walking route, the Camel trail.
 Most of the trail is tarmac, although there is a short stony section towards Bodmin.
 A good day out for families with bikes for hire and tea opportunities at the three main towns along the route.

 Good views back to the estuary and across to the village of Rock, where there appeared to be a regatta.